 - Another way to make your application stand out is through recent clinical experience in medical mission trips, community outreach, and volunteer work that is hands-on and clinically oriented.
 It’s especially impressive if you’ve done this continuously or repeatedly rather than for just a couple of days.
 In your ERAS file, give us a thorough explanation of what you did, as opposed to “volunteered in a clinic.”

 - Your test scores are important.
 Keep in mind that competition is fierce.
-If you have failed Step 1, Step 2, Clinical Skills, or the COMLEX equivalents – you are at a disadvantage, and you will need to have something else to offer to make your application competitive.
+If you have failed Step 1, Step 2, or the COMLEX equivalents – you are at a disadvantage, and you will need to have something else to offer to make your application competitive.

 - We will look at your medical school grades, too.
 If they aren’t outstanding, explain in your personal statement (in ERAS) why your grades aren’t necessarily a reflection of your abilities.

 - Make sure that your ERAS file doesn’t contain incorrect information.
-You might be surprised at the number of personal statements we see that outline the applicant’s passion for surgery, or the letters of reference that enthusiastically recommend the applicant for orthopedics, dermatology, etc. (Why are you applying to Family Medicine??)
+You might be surprised at the number of personal statements we see that outline the applicant’s passion for surgery, or the letters of recommendation that enthusiastically recommend the applicant for orthopedics, dermatology, etc. (Why are you applying to Family Medicine??)

 - Make sure your ERAS file is completely honest.
 For example, don’t put that you speak Spanish or that your English is of native fluency unless it’s true.
 Also, avoid comments such as “Interested in learning Spanish.”
 (It’s pointless and doesn’t make you more competitive in any way, but it shows up frequently on applications.)